 - An S3 bucket that contains configuration and any other data required during processing, including samplings.

-- Optional - SQS queues to handle events in data lake environments.
+- Optional - SQS queues to handle events in data lake and/or airflow environments.

 From cloud to collector.
 Monte Carlo's cloud service will occasionally make API calls to the data collector in order to configure and control its functionality.
 API calls are made over a private API endpoint, and are routed through AWS’s private infrastructure.
 The collector’s API gateway is not exposed to the Internet, and is configured with a resource-based security policy that only allows API requests from Monte Carlo’s cloud VPC.
 This architecture guarantees that only Monte Carlo’s cloud environment can make API requests to the data collector, and provides the highest level of security.